hazelcast/hazelcast-jet-reference-manual/docs/900_Sources_And_Sinks/100_Out_Of_The_Box_Sources_And_Sinks/400_File_Streamer.md

     // ... other vertices
 ```

-The same pathname should be available on all members, but it
+The same pathname should be available on all the members, but it
 should not contain the same files.
 For example it should not
 resolve to a directory shared over the network.